-The Benton H. Box Award - Dr. Lee M. Talbot
+The Benton H. Box Award - Dr. John Seidenstickert & Dr. Susan Lumkin

-The Walter T. Cox Award - Phil Francis and Phil Gaines
+The Walter T. Cox Award - Dave Harmon

-Fran P. Mainella Award - Mary Gibson Scott
+Fran P. Mainella Award - awarded alternate years

-The Robert G. Stanton Award - awarded alternate years
+The Robert G. Stanton Award - Michael A. Allen

 The Award is named in appreciation of Dr. Box's distinguished career as an educator/administrator, especially as Dean of the College of Forest and Recreation Resources at Clemson University, which he led to national and international recognition for academic excellence and for leadership in fostering private innovation in resource management.
 The Award recognizes the teacher who by precept and example inspires in students the quest for knowledge; or the administrator who fosters a learning environment and encourages curriculum innovation to inculcate an "environmental ethic" as the rule of conduct involving resource management, development and utilization; or the private practitioner whose management over a sustained period demonstrates leadership in preserving, enhancing, renewing and restoring a livable environment.

-The Benton H. Box Award was presented to Dr. Lee M. Talbot for recognition as a private practitioner who by precept and example inspires in students the quest for knowledge and encourages curriculum innovation to inculcate an “environmental ethic” as the rule of conduct.
+The Benton H. Box Award was co-awarded to Dr. John Seidensticker and Dr. Susan Lumpkin for recognition as a private practitioner who by precept and example inspires in students the quest for knowledge and encourages curriculum innovation to inculcate an “environmental ethic” as the rule of conduct.